 Normal object operations (create, delete, and list) incur charges as described in the Operations section of the Cloud Storage pricing page.

-Nearline Storage and Coldline Storage objects have costs associated with retrieval and early deletion.
+Nearline Storage, Coldline Storage, and Archive Storage objects have costs associated with retrieval and early deletion.
 See the Retrieval and early deletion section in the Cloud Storage pricing page.

-Network egress charges and data transfer between regional and multi-regional locations incur costs.
+Network egress and data transfer between locations incur costs.
 See the Network section in the Cloud Storage pricing page.

 Cost breakdown example

 To get an idea of how using Cloud Storage FUSE translates to Cloud Storage costs,